PetHotel/PetHotel/README.md

 # PetHotel
-A online platform for temporary pet adoption and their owner's communication
+An online platform for temporary pet adoption and their owner's communication